-Rotisserie Chicken Enchilada Stuffed Peppers make the perfect easy, healthy, and low carb weeknight meal!
+Chicken Stuffed Peppers make the perfect quick, easy, healthy, and low carb weeknight meal!
 With only 10 minutes of hands-on time and 30 minutes in the oven, you’ll have dinner ready in no time!

 This stuffed pepper recipe is one of the easiest I’ve seen, and it’s full of delicious flavor.

-Make a “T” shaped slit in each pepper.
-Do this by making a horizontal cut underneath each stem across the top half of each pepper.
-Then make a vertical slit down the front of the pepper.
-Remove the seeds.
+Start by making a “T” shaped slit in each pepper.
+You can do this by making a horizontal cut underneath each stem across the top half of each pepper.
+Then make a vertical slit down the front of the pepper and remove the seeds.

 Sprinkle the shredded cheese over the stuffed peppers.
 Do your best to only sprinkle the cheese in the middle of the peppers.
 This helps keep it from melting over the edges where it would disappear into the sauce.